Contact Us Today!

-For his part, Solential Director of Sales Corey Miller will be ready to explain financing.
+For his part, Solential VP of Sales and Marketing Mark Falahee will be ready to explain financing.
 There is funding available through the American Recovery and Reinvestment Act that was passed during the pandemic.
 Now with new legislation, new funds are available for green energy development.
 Another option is financing through solar investors.

 The theme of this year’s IWEA Annual Conference is “50 Years of the Clean Water Act.”
 The association will be celebrating this amazing milestone, but also highlighting the people and processes that have led to monumental improvements in water quality around the nation.
 Since the act was passed in 1972, water quality has changed significantly thanks to improved engineering, ingenuity, technology, education, and advocacy from water sector professionals.